Sue Hayman: House of Commons

 She was elected as MP for the all women shortlist seat of Workington in the 2015 general election, she became the first female MP to represent a constituency in Cumbria.
 From July to October 2015, she sat on the Justice Select Committee.
 Hayman was an opposition whip from September 2015 to October 2016.
 She campaigned against the closure of Workington's magistrates court.
 In February 2016, the Ministry of Justice announced that the court would not be closed.

 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
 Following Corbyn's re-election as Labour leader, she was appointed to the new Shadow Minister for Flooding and Coastal Communities post in October 2016.
 In February 2017, she was promoted to Shadow Secretary of State for Environment, Food and Rural Affairs after Rachael Maskell's resignation.

 Hayman retained her seat in the June 2017 general election with a majority of 3,925 (9.4%).
 During the election, the Conservative Party candidate claimed Hayman had breached election rules over mail sent to constituents.
 However, a complaint sent to the Serjeant-at-Arms of the House of Commons was not investigated because the mailing, to flood victims, was unrelated to the election and Hayman had notified it to Parliament once the election was called.

 She was co-chair of the All Party Parliamentary Group on Nuclear Energy, and vice-chair of the All Party Parliamentary Group on Rural Business.
 Since 2017, she has written articles on the environment and animal welfare in the New Statesman.

 Hayman supported the United Kingdom (UK) remaining within the European Union (EU) in the 2016 UK EU membership referendum.
 In the indicative votes on 27 March, she voted for a referendum on a Brexit withdrawal agreement, for the Norway-plus model and for a customs union with the EU.

 Hayman lost her seat at the 2019 general election to Mark Jenkinson of the Conservatives.

 House of Lords

 In July 2020, it was announced that Hayman received a nomination for a peerage.
 She was created Baroness Hayman of Ullock, of Ullock in the County of Cumbria, on 9 September 2020.
-Due to her view on animal welfare, she chose to wear fake fur robes to take her oath of allegiance.
+Due to her view on animal welfare, she chose to wear faux fur robes to take her oath of allegiance.
 She was appointed as a shadow DEFRA spokesperson and an opposition whip in October 2020, and a shadow DLUHC spokesperson in December 2021.

 Personal life

 She married Ross Hayman in 1997.
 They have two daughters and two sons.
 They live in the village of Ullock in Cumbria.

 A keen chorister, Hayman sang in the Parliament Choir and was its chair.

 Hayman is Vice President of local charity Hospice at Home Cumbria.
+She has been Chair of the Royal School of Church Music from May 2024.